KAWAIIMAKER/kawaiimaker/README.md

 | --- | --- |
 | KR |Black Han Sans, BM JUA, CookieRun, 넥슨 메이플스토리, DNF BitBit, NEO 둥근모, One Mobile Pop, SandBox 어그로, TMON 몬소리 Black|
 | JP |DokiDoki font|

-**_`color🎨`_**

-Change the color of the letter itself.

-**_`line🖼️`_**

-Change the color of the edges of the letters.
-Adjust the thickness so that the colors of the letters are not covered!!

-**_`background⬜`_**

-As you can see in the picture, a box that appears behind the handwriting.
-Adjust the color, transparency, etc. according to the situation.

-**_`shadow◼️`_**

-creates a three-dimensional effect by giving a slight angle and distance.
-It has various effects, such as placing it at the bottom to give a shading effect, or matching it with the border color to make the character shine.

 ## 02-2.
 Sound/Visual Effect (SFX, VFX)